mrmans0n/compose-rules/docs/rules.md

 }
 ```

-However InnerContent could just as easily be called from a `Row` or a `Box` which would break all assumptions.
-Some other examples of interaction with `InnerContent` could be:
+However, `InnerContent` could just as easily be called from a `Row` or `Box`, which would break these assumptions:

 ```kotlin
 // ❌ This will render: <text><image><button>